Aloha Smart Manager

 Introduction

-I led the end-to-end work stream for labor, established alignment patterns adopted by other teams, and cross-collaborated with other product teams for a consistent user experience.
-I saw the project through from the kickoff meeting, to the Starter launch, and through multiple iterations thereafter.
+For ASM, I led the end-to-end design of labor-related features, established global design patterns, and cross-collaborated with other product teams to ensure a cohesive, consistent user experience.
+I carried the work from the kickoff to its initial launch.

 Timeline & Team